trishapan/trishapan.github.io/README.md

 Then, in your repo settings, have your Github pages be set to the gh-pages branch that gets created for you.

 Run 'npm run deploy' to deploy your site.
-(Then go back to github Pages [settings](https://github.com/trishapan/trishapan.github.io/settings) to re-add custom domain as trishapan.com since that usually gets overwritten)
+(Then go back to GitHub Pages [settings](https://github.com/trishapan/trishapan.github.io/settings/pages) to re-add custom domain as trishapan.com since that usually gets overwritten)

 # How to push updates
 Make your updates in the main/master branch.
-Then run `npm run deploy`
+Then run `npm run deploy` Go to GitHub Pages [settings](https://github.com/trisha/trisha.github.io/settings/pages) to re-add 'trishapan.com' as the custom domain.

 <!--
 How to deploy React to Github pages: